gk7700/Introduction/Installing an ownCloud server.md

 If you want to use a directory other than the default (which is data inside the root ownCloud directory), you can also supply the `--data-dir` switch.
 For example, if you were using the command above and you wanted the data directory to be `/opt/owncloud/data`, then add `--data-dir/opt/owncloud/data` to the command.

-4. Apply the correct owner and permissions to your ownCloud files and directories Once the command is executed, apply the [strong directory permissions]( https://doc.owncloud.org/server/10.0/admin_manual/installation/manual_installation.html#set-strong-directory-permissions) to your ownCloud files and directories.
+4. Apply correct permissions to your ownCloud files and directories Once the command is executed, [Set Strong Directory Permissions]( https://doc.owncloud.org/server/10.0/admin_manual/installation/manual_installation.html#set-strong-directory-permissions) to your ownCloud files and directories.

 >Note: This is extremely important, as it helps protect your ownCloud installation and ensure that it will operate correctly.